SCLW/Circuitry-Based-Sound/readme.md

 (quoted) The 4040 is a binary counter / divider.
 .
 It has a single input.
 Control input Reset should be kept low
-If a square wave is applied to this input, the outputs (labelled Q1 to Q12) each oscillate at a rate related to the input freqeuncy.
+If a square wave is applied to this input, the outputs (labelled Q1 to Q12) each oscillate at a rate related to the input frequency.

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4040.jpg>